leucos/ansible-rsync-backup/README.md

 Role Variables
 --------------

-Beside deploying the scipt, this role can manage your backup crontab for you if you populate `rsync_backup_crons`:
+Beside deploying the script, this role will manage your backup crontab for you if you populate `rsync_backup_crons`:

   - `rsync_backup_crons`: list of dicts containing the following items:
     - `name`: a unique name for the backup